-Explores a thorough understanding of musculoskeletal anatomy as it applies to Therapeutic Massage.
+Anatomy 1 credit Explores a thorough understanding of musculoskeletal anatomy as it applies to Therapeutic Massage.
 Students will develop palpation skills, practice ROM movements, and learn specific massage therapy techniques to identify the bones and muscles that comprise the musculoskeletal system.
 Students apply their knowledge from the Musculoskeletal Anatomy course in a hands-on, lab-type setting.
-Prerequisite: 30-537-336.
+Co-requisite: 30-537-336.